-A large number of visual tracking algorithms [38], [29] have been proposed over decades.
-They are typically classified into generative trackers and discriminative trackers.
+A large number of visual tracking algorithms [28], [39] have been proposed over decades.
+They are typically classified into generative and discriminative trackers.
 It is out of the scope of this work to comprehensively review those tracking methods.
-Here, we only review the works that are mostly related to ours, and a more comprehensive overview can be found in [29].
+We only review the mostly related works, and a more comprehensive overview can be found in [28].

 Traditional discriminative tracking methods utilize handcrafted representations such as CIE-Lab and HOG to model the target appearance in general.
-For example, Henriques et al. [13], [12] employed the HOG features to model the target and locate the object center with kernelized correlation filters.
-Haar-like features [21] were exploited in Struck [11] to perform online tracking using the kernelized structured output SVM.
-Ning et al. [26] used the original features of the color image including Lab and LRT to formulate the final sample vectors and trained a discriminative classifier using dual linear structured SVM.
-The SOWP descriptors [16] were designed by combining spatially ordered features to extract multiple local patches for accurate visual tracking based on the Struck tracker.
+For example, Henriques et al. [10], [12] employed the HOG features to model the target and locate the object center with kernelized correlation filters.
+Haar-like features [20] were exploited in Struck [9] to perform online tracking using the kernelized structured output SVM.
+Ning et al. [25] used the original features of the color image to formulate the final sample vectors and trained a discriminative classifier using dual linear structured SVM.
+The SOWP descriptors [14] were designed by combining spatially ordered features to extract multiple local patches for accurate visual tracking based on the Struck tracker.
 Ma et al. [2] also used HOG features to establish the final target representation.
-Qi et al. [46] used the spare codes the represents a target.
-Those hand-crafted features often rely on professional knowledge and are developed for specialized issues, which means that they may not generalize well in the tracking problem.
+Qi et al. [48] used the spare codes the represents a target.
+Those hand-crafted features often rely on professional knowledge and are developed for specialized issues, which means they may not generalize well in the tracking problem.

 As the latest feature learning and classifier training techniques, CNNs have been gradually used in visual tracking approaches.
-Ma et al. [23] extracted CNN features for each image patch from VGG-Net [28] trained on ImageNet, and learned multiple linear correlation filters using different features obtained from different convolutional layers in this network.
+Ma et al. [22] extracted CNN features for each image patch from VGG-Net trained on ImageNet, and learned multiple linear correlation filters using different features obtained from different convolutional layers.
 The tracking results were decided by combinations of the response maps calculated by those correlation filters.
-Wang et al. [32] proposed a tracking method using fully convolutional networks which were pre-trained on ImageNet as well, and designed a feature map selection approach to determine discriminative features for tracking.
-Wang et al. [44] investigated different strategies to tackle the limited training samples in online tracking.
-Qi et al. [27], [34] presented a tracking method to construct several weak trackers based on correlation filters, where each one was trained using the CNN features extracted from different layers.
+Wang et al. [32] proposed a tracking method using fully convolutional networks, and designed a feature map selection approach to determine discriminative features for tracking.
+Qi et al. [26], [34] presented a tracking method to construct several weak trackers based on correlation filters, where each one was trained using the CNN features extracted from different layers.
+Wang et al. [46] investigated different strategies to tackle the limited training samples in online tracking.
 The CNN here was pre-trained on VGG-Net, and the adaptive hedging method was applied to ensemble these weak trackers into a stronger one.
 But the models obtained from other vision tasks may be inappropriate for visual tracking.
-Nam and Han [25] learned a representation for multi-domain learning based CNNs using a large number of training samples obtained from VOT [18] or OTB [38] (one for training, the other for testing).
-This work performed well on the tracking benchmarks.
-Bertinetto et al. [6] trained a fully-convolutional Siamese network end-to-end for visual tracking on the ILSVRC15 dataset [31].
-Tao et al. [30] constructed a Siamese deep CNN whose inputs are image pairs for visual tracking.
-They adopted the ALOV dataset [29] to train and test their approach on OTB.
-The above methods all neglect the abundant unlabeled samples available in a visual tracking problem.
+Nam and Han [24] learned a representation for multi-domain learning based CNNs using a large number of training samples from VOT [16] or OTB [39].
+Bertinetto et al. [5] trained a fully-convolutional end-toend Siamese network for visual tracking on the ILSVRC15 dataset [30].
+Tao et al. [29] constructed a Siamese deep CNN whose inputs are image pairs for visual tracking.
+They adopted the ALOV dataset [28] to train and test their approach on OTB.
+These methods all neglect the abundant unlabeled samples available in a visual tracking problem.

-Manifold regularization based tracking methods aim to make full use of both labeled and unlabeled data, which have also been exploited in traditional visual tracking methods.
-Bai and Tang [1] proposed a tracking method using online Laplacian ranking support vector machines, where weakly labeled data in the current frame were used to update their appearance model.
-Ma et al. [22] treated dictionary learning and classifier training as a single stage, and constructed a dictionary that reflected the manifold structure of samples and retained discrimination at the same time.
-Wang et al. [43] also proposed a Laplacian regularization method to propagate foreground labels.
+Manifold regularization based tracking methods aim to make full use of both labeled and unlabeled data.
+Bai and Tang [1] proposed a tracking method using online ranking support vector machines, where weakly labeled data in the current frame were used to update their appearance model.
+Wang et al. [45] also proposed a Laplacian regularization method to propagate foreground labels.
 But the manifold regularized CNNs based tracking method has not been well studied.